-St. Michael's House employed 1528 people in 2019.
+St. Michael's House employed 1512 people in 2020.
 Controls over resources include the following:

-- Delivering a robust recruitment process to ensure the recruitment of staff with appropriate qualifications and with a strong affinity with the aims and ethos of St. Michael's House; - Efficient and effective processes and systems; - Supporting staff through implementation of Training programmes and continued professional development; - Delivery of effective performance management: - Making best use of resources; - Promoting and supporting high levels of morale.
+- Ensuring the recruitment of staff with appropriate qualifications and with a strong affinity with the aims and ethos of St. Michael's House; - Efficient and effective processes and systems; - Supporting staff through implementation of Training programmes and continued professional development; - Delivery of effective performance management; - Making best use of resources; and - Promoting and supporting high levels of morale.